quiltdata/t4/docs/Walkthrough/Working with a Bucket.md

 <<< ...all files containing the word "thor"...
 ```

-As well as structured search on metadata:
+As well as structured search on metadata (note that this feature is experimental):

 ```bash
 $ python